jennlai95/T2A2_recipe_API/readme.md

 # R1 Identification of the problem you are trying to solve by building this particular app.

-This app is a recipe API.
+This app is a RESTFUL recipe API.
 It allows users to save recipes to try or to browse for new recipes.
 This keeps tracks of all the recipes that users have tried or want to try and also reviews each recipes if they wanted to.
 The main point is to also be able to share this with others so the users can expand the type of recipes they try.

 This is a problem as there are sometimes many recipes to try but users are unable to keep track of which recipes they've tried or how they feel about the recipe once they've tried it

 # R2 Why is it a problem that needs solving?

 It needs to be solved as many times it is hard to keep track of each recipes and ingredients as there are multiple.
+It also allows users to store the recipes in a database but by creating a RESTFUL API, even users who are not familiar with SQL can store and track their recipes to share with others.

 # R3 Why have you chosen this database system.
 What are the drawbacks compared to others?